scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/121-submissionResults.rst.txt

 Then, you can use any two half maps and compute the *FSC* file, just to submit it with the rest of the files.

-To save all the relevant files in a single labelled folder, open the **export to EMDB** protocol (:numref:`model_building_export_to_EMDB_protocol` (1)), and complete the form with the *Scipion* elements to export: *Main map* (2), *Additional maps: “Yes”* (3), the two sharpened maps as additional maps (4), the *FSC* file if you count on it (5), *Atomic structure* (6) and *Image* (7), previously saved in a known folder.
+To save all the relevant files in a single labelled folder, open the **export to DB** protocol (:numref:`model_building_export_to_EMDB_protocol` (1)), and complete the form with the *Scipion* elements to export: *Main map* (2), *Additional maps: “Yes”* (3), the two sharpened maps as additional maps (4), the *FSC* file if you count on it (5), *Atomic structure* (6) and *Image* (7), previously saved in a known folder.